Protecting public spaces

 Click the headings to find out more about active and expired PSPOs across the county:

 This page includes third-party documents and documents published before 23 September 2018.
 Some of these documents may not be accessible.

 For more information, or to request an accessible version of any document, please email [email protected].

-If you have a question about protecting public spaces from anti-social behaviour that is not answered on this page, you can email us at [email protected].
+If you have a question about protecting public spaces from anti-social behaviour that is not answered on this page, fill out our Anti-Social Behaviour Reporting Form.